skip to main content

 H&M warned that it expects the cost of US tariffs on imports to have a bigger impact on gross margin in its fourth quarter which runs to the end of November

-Swedish fashion group H&M has today reported a substantially bigger rise than expected in third-quarter profit as shoppers took to autumn styles, but warned of higher tariff related costs in the current quarter.
+Swedish fashion group H&M has today reported a substantially larger than expected rise in third-quarter profit as customers responded well to its autumn collections, although the company warned of a tariff-related impact in the current quarter.

 "The autumn collections have been well received," H&M said in a statement.

-It said markdowns in the third quarter were marginally bigger than a year earlier, and that it expects them to be somewhat higher in the fourth quarter, partly because Black Friday falls one day earlier.
+H&M said markdowns in the quarter were marginally bigger than a year ago, and that it expects them to be up somewhat in the fourth quarter, partly because Black Friday falls one day earlier.

-In reported currency, sales fell in the third quarter, to 57 billion crowns from 59 billion against an expected 56.8 billion.
+Sales in reported currency fell to 57 billion crowns from 59 billion, slightly above the expected 56.8 billion.